kbmcconnell/PersonalPrivacyGuide/README.md

 ## Fingerprinting

 ## Search engines
 There are many great alternatives to Google.
+Moving away from Chrome is only part of the process of de-Googling.

 | Search engine | Details |
 | --- | --- |